Do You Have a Bottle of Gin in Your Medicine Cabinet?

 Several common gin cocktails have been created to fight illness throughout history.
 The Gin & Tonic was invented in India in the 19th century in an effort to avoid malaria.
 The quinine in the tonic water was the disease-fighting component of the drink, and the gin was added to mask the bitterness of the tonic water.

 The Gimlet was also created in the 19th century with a medicinal intent.
-The British Royal Navy mixed gin and lime juice to prevent scurvy, and thus, another classic gin cocktail was born.
+The British Royal Navy mixed gin and lime juice to prevent scurvy, and thus, another classic cocktail was born.

 Who loves gin the most